-Step two of the process includes proceeding with budget negotiations and usual ethics/site governance review.
+Step 2 of the process includes proceeding with budget negotiations and ethics/site governance review.

-Once budget negotiations are final submit the final research agreement and finance summary for review and authorisation.
+Once budget negotiations are final, submit the final research agreement and financial summary for review and authorisation to email@example.com

 For any queries please contact the committee secretariat on 02 6174 7968.